MaxenceSoubeyrand/Temperate_species_colonisation_in_mixedwood_boreal_forest_with_climate_change/README.md

 ## Citation

-Soubeyrand M., Gennaretti F., Blarquez O., Bergeron Y., Grondin P. and Marchand P. (submitted) Effect of climate and competition on future northward migration of temperate tree species into mixedwood boreal forest. *Ecosphere*
+Soubeyrand M., Gennaretti F., Brice M.H., Bergeron Y., Grondin P. and Marchand P. (submitted) Increase in young forests, more than climate change may accelerate future colonization of temperate tree species in mixedwood boreal stands . *Ecological Modelling*

 Please cite this article for any work that re-uses this code.